 The best way to make sure you don’t fall foul of underinsurance is to review your cover regularly, either when it’s due for renewal, or following a big purchase.
 Insurance may not be the first thing on your mind after receiving a special birthday or Christmas gift, but it’s worth checking.

 It’s always best to talk to an expert when valuing your home and contents.
 Buying cheap insurance online may be quick and convenient but it could end up costing you much more than you expect if you ever come to need it.
-We have over 300 local offices to ensure you receive a personal service that understands your specific needs.
+We have a nationwide network of local agency offices to ensure you receive a personal service that understands your specific needs.

-We offer two Home Insurance products and apply meticulous attention to detail when protecting your home, ensuring that if you do ever need to make a claim, your building and contents are suitably insured to their correct value.
+We offer two home insurance products and apply meticulous attention to detail when discussing your needs, so if you do ever need to make a claim, we've got you covered.